johnjmikucki/automagic/NOTES.md

 (randomly generated) parameters.

+## It's the calories, stupid

+Our market survey was a bit biased.
+Turns out that everyone not doing IIFYM really just wants to see calorie counts.
+Fortunately we can compute them from the macronutrient data we already have.
+So we'll add a virtual attribute to expose that information to the controller and views.

+### Red

+First things first, we want to test the model's computation itself:

+      it "computes a calorie count with all macros present" do d = FactoryGirl::create(:donut)
+        d.fat = 1     # 9 cal
+        d.carb = 1    # 4 cal
+        d.protein = 1 # 4 cal
+        expect(d.calories).to equal(17)
+      end

+      it "returns nil without all macros present" do d = FactoryGirl::create(:donut)
+        d.fat = nil
+        d.carb = nil
+        d.protein = nil
+        expect(d.calories).to be_nil
+      end

+### Green

+In the model, we add the virtual attribute:

+      def calories
+        return nil if (fat.nil? or carb.nil? or protein.nil?)
+        return 9*fat+4*carb+4*protein
+      end

+and lo and behold, our tests pass.

+### Refactor

+Some of our specs are starting to violate the DRY principle (Don't Repeat Yourself).
+We should probably refactor them (specs are code too!).

+And then we want to

  Before we get further into the test and development cycle, let's get the test and build process automated.
 We'll be